stdtabs/stdtabs.github.io/docs/example.create.a.tablature.from.scratch.md

 $tablature->save('test.gp5');
 ```

-Note that objects could be have been instanciated in a different order.
+Note that objects could have been instanciated in a different order.
 An approach would have been to create all measure headers first.
 Then to create measures for several tracks.
 Finally, we could have created the tracks and their channels in order to integrate everything.